 Here’s where I basically spent two months fighting with the tunic.
 Small victories came when I managed to sew my first princess seam.
 If learning to sew a princess seam is a test of your sewing skill, talking about your elation at nailing your first good seam is a test of just how comfortable with your masculinity you are.

 For the whole two months I basically oscillated between thinking “it’s all going so well!” and “This will never be finished; the pins, pattern, fabric, sewing machine and ironing-board I’m working on are getting balled up and going in the bin” with the latter usually being towards the end of that sewing session and followed by a significant break.
-Fortunately with so much other stuff needing to be done for the costume, and being much better at electronics that sewing I was able to leave it alone for long periods without falling behind.
+Fortunately with so much other stuff needing to be done for the costume, and being much better at electronics that sewing, I was able to leave it alone for long periods without falling behind.

-Time caught up with me in the end, and with an 80% finished muslin shell and newly formed and very strong opinions on the ridiculously large amount of sleeve cap ease included in commercial patterns these days, I decided to get on and make the real thing.
+Time caught up with me in the end, and with an 80% finished muslin shell and newly formed strong opinions on the ridiculously large amount of sleeve cap ease included in commercial patterns these days, I decided to get on and make the real thing.

 In the end, I pretty much re-drafted every bit of the pattern onto some brown paper and I still ended up with bits of it weird and not matching up that needed resolving when I made the finished product.